Why Your Homepage Isn't Converting (And How to Fix It)

 - Vague benefit statements (“empower teams,” “drive growth”)

-- Feature lists without explaining the outcome
+- Feature lists with no outcome attached

 Visitors need hierarchy: